 We also joined the U.S. Environmental Protection Agency's (EPA) Green Power Partnership (GPP), an EPA-led program that aims to advance the U.S. market for renewable electricity, while also helping to protect the environment.
-Our annual power usage from wind and solar resources placed us seventh among the top 30 retailers in this program as of We continue to expand our off-site renewable electricity portfolio through projects across the U.S. Through a combination of solar and wind projects, we expect our existing purchase agreements to generate enough electricity to power the equivalent of approximately 800 Home Depot stores - or approximately 31% of our total electricity needs across the U.S. and Canada.
+Our annual power usage from wind and solar resources placed us seventh among the top 30 retailers in this program as of

 January 2024.
-We were also recognized by the EPA as

-outstanding clean energy initiatives and impact on the
+We were also recognized by the EPA as a 2023 Green Power Leadership Award Winner for outstanding clean energy initiatives and impact on the green power market.